Job Title: Adoptions Counselor II

-6. Be able to both interpret and respond quickly to the body language both of animals and clients in a so that both parties feel comfortable and safe.
+- Be able to both interpret and respond quickly to the body language both of animals and clients in a counsel so that both parties feel comfortable and safe.

-8. Recognize and characteristics of different species, and be able to communicate these candidly to potential adopters.
+- Be able to identify different individual animal behavioral tendencies and characteristics, and be able to communicate these candidly to potential adopters.

-9. Provide potential adopters with tools to navigate behavioral traits specific to different breeds and species, and be educating adopters how to work with these instincts.
+- Provide potential adopters with tools to navigate behavioral traits specific to different breeds and species, and be confident educating adopters how to work with these instincts.

-12. Objectively assess the level of compatibility and safety when conducting introductions between client and shelter dogs, while recognizing opportunities to educate adopting parties on to dog communication, and facilitating the transition of an adopted animal into the client’s home.
+- Objectively assess the level of compatibility and safety when conducting introductions between client and shelter dogs, while recognizing opportunities to educate adopting parties on dog to dog communication, and facilitating the transition of an adopted animal into the client’s home.

-13. Keep accurate and dependable records of discussions with potential adopters in regard to health, medical, or behavioral concerns exhibited by adoptable animals, noted either while in our or by surrendering parties.
+- Keep accurate and dependable records of discussions with potential adopters in regard to health, medical, or behavioral concerns exhibited by adoptable animals, noted either while in our care, or by surrendering parties.

-16. Be well versed in introductions between different species of animals and be able to educate adopters on how to best successfully facilitate peaceful interactions in a home environment during .
+- Be well versed in introductions between different species of animals and be able to educate adopters on how to best successfully facilitate peaceful interactions in a home environment during transition.

 Additional Duties and Responsibilities:

-12. Possess a valid California Driver’s License with a driving record for at least one year prior to application.
+- Possess a valid California Driver’s License with a clear driving record for at least one year prior to application.

 Education and Experience:

-2. Associate’s Degree but can substitute experience for education.
+- Associate’s Degree preferred, but can substitute experience for education.

-4. Basic animal care knowledge, including knowledge of domestic animals in to breeds, behavior, appropriate care and housing, common health problems, disease symptoms handling techniques.
-Such knowledge is typically attained through 6 experience in animal care.
+- Basic animal care knowledge, including knowledge of domestic animals in regard to breeds, behavior, appropriate care and housing, common health problems, disease symptoms and handling techniques.

-2. Must stand, walk, bend and stoop frequently to perform duties.
-Have the ability to perform prolonged strenuous physical activity, including lifting and carrying objects weighing up to 50 pounds alone or up to 100 pounds with the help of fellow employees for short distance.
+- Must stand, walk, bend and stoop frequently to perform duties.
+Have the ability to perform prolonged strenuous physical activity, including lifting and carrying objects weighing up to 50 pounds alone or up to 100 pounds with the help of fellow employees for short distances.

-1. May be exposed to hostile or abusive members of the public.
-Must be able to provide compassion and empathy with an emotion-charged public.
+- May be exposed to hostile or abusive members of the public.
+Must be able to provide compassion and empathy with an often times emotion-charged public.

-3. Occasional exposure to harsh weather conditions such as heat, rain, wind, and cold
+- Occasional exposure to harsh weather conditions such as heat, rain, wind, and cold.

-4. By nature of the industry, there may be occasional exposure to dead, injured, sick, unruly, vicious, and dangerous animals in addition to exposure to parasites and infectious diseases.
+- By nature of the industry, there may be occasional exposure to dead, injured, sick, unruly, vicious, and/or dangerous animals in addition to exposure to parasites and infectious diseases.

-5. Must be available and willing to work weekends, holidays, overtime, and attend mandatory training and meetings as the employer determines are necessary or desirable to meet its needs in providing excellent customer service to the public and shelter clients, as well as internal staff and volunteers.
+- Must be available and willing to work weekends, holidays, overtime, and attend mandatory training and meetings as the employer determines are necessary or desirable to meet its needs in providing excellent service to the public and shelter customers, as well as internal staff and volunteers.